A translation of the article was prepared especially for students of the “Framework Laravel” course .

 DB_PASSWORD=secret

-Now let's install the project dependencies using
+Now let's install the project dependencies usingcomposer install

-If you run the application and go to /posts, you can see a list of generated posts.
+If you run the application and go to /posts

-Check the application, register the user and create some messages.
-This is a very simple application, but it is great for demonstration.
+, you can see a list of generated posts.Check the application, register the user and create some messages.
+This is a very simple application, but it is great for demonstration.Subscribe to Users

-We would like to give users the opportunity to subscribe to each other, so we must create a many-to-many relationship between users in order to realize this.
+We would like to give users the opportunity to subscribe to each other, so we must create a many-to-many relationship between users in order to realize this.Let's create a pivot table that links users to users.
+Let's make a new migration followers

-php artisan make:migration create_followers_table --create=followers
+:php artisan make:migration create_followers_table --create=followers

-We need to add several fields to this migration: user_idto represent the user who is subscribed, and a field follows_idto represent the user that they are subscribed to.
+to represent the user who is subscribed, and a field follows_id

 {